yanlynnnnn/tp/docs/DeveloperGuide.md

 1. Initial launch

    1. Download the jar file and copy into an empty folder

+   1. If you are using Windows, ensure display settings is set to 100% to prevent GUI scaling issues.

    1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.